Adirael/magneticRSS/README.md

 magneticRSS
 ===========

-magneticRSS is a small *PHP* application written using the Fat Free Framework.
+magneticRSS is a small *PHP* application written using the *Fat Free Framework*.

 It stores magnet links and distributes them to compatible clients using RSS.

 -----------------------

+### Warning - Unstable Project

+This project is in an **early development** stage, changes may be done wildly and expect things to break.
+Once the project advances a bit I'll start using feature branches and organizing everything a bit.

 ### Create a userToken and userPassword